matthiasguentert/azure-appinsights-logger/README.md

 });
 ```

-...or stick with the defaults which are defined in [`BodyLoggerOptions`](https://github.com/matthiasguentert/azure-appinsights-logger/blob/500185bdb1a73bd74cb9a512ca954e1afc494872/src/ApplicationInsightsRequestLogging/Options/BodyLoggerOptions.cs).
+...or stick with the defaults which are defined in `BodyLoggerOptions.cs`.

 ## Acknowledgement